-Our compensation committee may award restricted shares of common stock and restricted stock units to participants subject to such conditions and restrictions as it may determine.
+Our compensation, nomination and corporate governance committee may award restricted shares of common stock and restricted stock units to participants subject to such conditions and restrictions as it may determine.
 These conditions and restrictions may include the achievement of certain performance goals and/or continued employment with us through a specified vesting period.
-Our compensation committee may also grant shares of common stock that are free from any restrictions under the 2021 Plan.
+Our compensation, nomination and corporate governance committee may also grant shares of common stock that are free from any restrictions under the 2021 Plan.
 Unrestricted stock may be granted to participants in recognition of past services or for other valid consideration and may be issued in lieu of cash compensation due to such participant.

-Our compensation committee may grant dividend equivalent rights to participants that entitle the recipient to receive credits for dividends that would be paid if the recipient had held a specified number of shares of common stock.
+Our compensation, nomination and corporate governance committee may grant dividend equivalent rights to participants that entitle the recipient to receive credits for dividends that would be paid if the recipient had held a specified number of shares of common stock.

-Our compensation committee may grant cash bonuses under the 2021 Plan to participants, subject to the achievement of certain performance goals.
+Our compensation, nomination and corporate governance committee may grant cash bonuses under the 2021 Plan to participants, subject to the achievement of certain performance goals.